-Dr. Manz works closely with elementary level in-service and pre-service teachers to design curriculum and test new approaches for engaging young students in science.
-She is currently working on several projects.
-In the first, she works with elementary teachers to incorporate “productive uncertainty” into elementary school science investigations, with funding from an early career award from the National Science Foundation.
-In addition, Dr. Manz is working on the development of a full-day interdisciplinary, project-based, culturally sustaining curriculum for the early elementary grades with colleagues at the University of Michican, UIC, Michigan State University, and Georgia State University.
+Manz works closely with elementary level in-service and pre-service teachers to design curriculum and test new approaches for engaging young students in science.
+She is currently working with elementary teachers to incorporate “productive uncertainty” into elementary school science investigations, with funding from an early career award from the National Science Foundation.
+She is also working on the development of a full-day interdisciplinary, project-based, culturally sustaining curriculum for the early elementary grades with colleagues at the University of Michican, UIC, Michigan State University, and Georgia State University.

 CH300-515: Methods of Instruction: Elementary 1-6 (Science Section)

 ED800: Intro Doctoral Proseminar in Theories of Learning, Teaching, and Equity

 ME/SE 701: Learning Theory and Epistemologies in Mathematics and Science Education